Kim Junsu: 2003–2009: Debut and contract dispute

-2010–2011: Solo career and JYJ
+2010–2011: Musical's debut, Japan's solo debut and JYJ

 At the beginning of 2010, Kim starred in the South Korean production of Austrian musical Mozart!, playing the lead role Wolfgang.
 His stage actor debut was met with great response, as the tickets for each one of his shows were completely sold out and he was able to sweep up all Best Newcomer awards in various awards ceremonies.